This post may contain affiliate links.

 - Fade dark spots

 - Fight acne

 - Soothe skin

 Face masks are really an instant way to boost your skincare, and have many different things that they can help with.
 So, if you’re not using face masks, you should start!

-How To Use A Face Mask
+When To Use A Face Mask In Your Routine

 Face masks are super simple to use, and most of them are pretty quick, too.
 All you need to do is make sure you wash your face before applying your face mask.
 Pat your face dry, apply your mask according to the directions on the package and that’s it!

 Once you leave it on the the recommended time, all you need to do is rinse it off and follow your normal skincare routine.
 And please, if you use a clay or exfoliating mask, make sure you moisturize after!